 - $22.50 an hour during peak hours (5AM to 6PM weekdays)

-To put these prices in perspective, in 1981 the federal minimum wage was $3.35 an hour.
+To put these prices in perspective, in 1981 the federal minimum wage in the United States was $3.35 an hour.

 CompuServe offered many features to attract users, many of which mirror services available on the Internet today.
 Some of those services included: